El Quimbo Dam

-The El Quimbo Dam is a concrete faced rock-fill dam (CFRD) and hydroelectric power facility in the Huila Department of southwestern-central Colombia, approximately 69 km south of the city of Neiva, on the Magdalena River.
+El Quimbo Dam is a concrete faced rock-fill dam (CFRD) and hydroelectric power facility in the Huila Department of southwestern-central Colombia, approximately 69 km south of the city of Neiva, on the Magdalena River.
 It is located about 1300 m upstream from the confluence of the Páez River with the Magdalena River.
 Its works were officially opened on February 25, 2011 in the presence of President Juan Manuel Santos.
 It is one of the largest infrastructure projects in the country.
-The project was completed 4 years later, in the end of 2015.
+The project was completed 4 years later, in late 2015.

 The powerhouse near the base of the dam has an installed capacity of 400 MW, which is expected to achieve an average energy generation of 2216 GWh/year, with a dam that will have a live storage of 1,824 e6m3 and an inundated area 8250 ha.
 The objective is to enhance the energy security and stability of the Colombian electricity supply, meeting about 8% of energy demand in Colombia with energy prospects of 1650 GWh to 2034.

-Environmental license to implement the project was granted by Colombia's Environment Ministry, which was announced by Alvaro Uribe, the then President of Colombia, in May 2009.
+Environmental license to implement the project was granted by Colombia's Environment Ministry, which was announced by Álvaro Uribe, then President of Colombia, in May 2009.
 It is the first private sector hydro project to be built in Colombia under a new government policy.
-Apart from implementing the project, environmental issues that are to be addressed by the Emgesa, the project developer, are compensatory afforestation, compensation to project-affected people (no indigenous people are affected) and the protection of water supplies.
+Apart from implementing the project, environmental issues were to be addressed by Emgesa, the project developer, such as compensatory afforestation, compensation to project-affected people (no indigenous people are affected) and the protection of water supplies.

 Emgesa will receive, under a 20-year power contract authorized by Colombia's Comision de Regulacion de Energia y Gas (CREG), a price of US$14 per megawatt-hour for the power sold to the department.
 It is also intended to sell the electricity to neighbouring countries, thus boosting the national economy.
 The project is estimated to cost around $837 million, invested by Spanish utility Endesa, through its Colombian subsidiary Emgesa.